flengyel/sagepod/README.md

 - Ubuntu 24.04 or similar Linux distribution (works with WSL2)
 - Podman installed
+- QEMU user-mode virtualization tools (`qemu-system-x86` on Ubuntu) so Podman can create a machine
 - Python 3.x (for podman-compose)
 - SageMath container image from Docker Hub